MaxHalford/maxhalford.github.io/content/blog/french-polling-data.md

 +++
-date = "2026-09-02"
+date = "2026-09-01"
 title = "A brief guide to French polling data" tags = ['open-data', 'data-science']
 +++

-[FiveThirtyEight](https://en.wikipedia.org/wiki/FiveThirtyEight) is one of the reasons I went down the data science rabbit hole at university.
+[FiveThirtyEight](https://en.wikipedia.org/wiki/FiveThirtyEight) is one of the reasons I went down the data science rabbit hole, during my university years.
 What it achieved during the 2012 US presidential election felt like nothing short of predicting the future.
 And yet, all the data it used was out there in the open, available to anyone.
 I found that very inspiring at the time.

 France is going through a difficult political period.
 The far right has a serious chance of winning the next presidential election, while the rest of the political landscape looks fragmented.
 At least, that is what recent polls suggest.
-Polling data and the models built on top of it play a significant part in day-to-day political debate.
+Polling data and the models built on top of it play a significant part in day-to-day political debate -- sadly some may say.
 As of writing, [this page](https://fr.wikipedia.org/wiki/Liste_de_sondages_sur_l%27%C3%A9lection_pr%C3%A9sidentielle_fran%C3%A7aise_de_2027) provides a useful overview of polling for the upcoming election.

 I was between jobs until recently, and had planned to contribute to public efforts around polling data and modelling.
 It turns out I will not have time to do anything substantial before the 2027 French presidential election, so I thought I should share the small amount of research I'm sitting on, in case someone else wants to pick it up.